oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * any image files, which should be in the /images folder.

-The editor has the option to create and include an HTML file; this can be done using pandoc and the CSS files supplied by OASIS in the template / starter document package.
-While the HTML file is optional, creating one can be helpful in that the HTML is an easily-readable rendered version of the markdown file that can be reviewed in a browser for quality control purposes. pandoc comes into play again here to create the HTML file:
+The editor has the option to create and include an HTML file; this can be done using `pandoc` and the CSS files supplied by OASIS in the template / starter document package.
+While the HTML file is optional, creating one can be helpful in that the HTML version provides an easily-readable rendered version of the markdown file that can be reviewed in a browser for quality control purposes.
+`pandoc` comes into play again here to create the HTML file:

 `pandoc -f gfm -t html <filename>.md -c styles/markdown-styles-v1.7.css -s -o <filename>.html --metadata title="Title of Specification Version X.Y"`

 The editor should remove extraneous material from the ZIP file (e.g., the image sources in the /src folder) prior to uploading the ZIP file to OASIS as a WD.

 ## 4.5 Public Review Comment Handling